 - While the system can work using a VOIP calling system (Google Voice, Skype, “calling over wifi” on a cell phone) we do NOT recommend it since it makes the audio connection quality dependent on internet speed and can introduce a longer audio delay between the caller and the voter.

-- A modern browser (Chrome, Firefox, or Safari).
+- A modern browser (Chrome or Firefox).

 - (optional but highly recommended) A headset to better hear the calls and to give your arms/ears a break.
 You will be more comfortable and better able to hear the voters.